 The main message is to be safe and to continue to be great musicians!

-• Sanitation stations, located on both floors of the Music building Face coverings are required inside the Reineke Fine Arts Center, except (1) as specified by the instructor for individual lessons, rehearsals, and performances, (2) for the lone occupant of a studio, office, or practice room, (3) for students eating lunch in specified lounge areas with attendant safety guidelines, and (4) for students with a documented accommodation from NDSU Disability Services.
+• There are sanitation stations, located on both floors of the building Face coverings are required inside the Reineke Fine Arts Center, except (1) as specified by the instructor for individual lessons, rehearsals, and performances, (2) for the lone occupant of a studio, office, or practice room, (3) for students eating lunch in specified lounge areas with attendant safety guidelines, and (4) for students with a documented accommodation from NDSU Disability Services.

-• Digital thermometers on both floors and in some faculty studios
+• Digital thermometers are on both floors and in some faculty studios

 • Face covering policy